mattamx/Projects/Sprint 1 - Working with Data in Python/README.md

 #### Task

-Test the three following hypotheses: 1) User activity differs depending on the day of the week and from city to city, 2) On Monday mornings, Springfield and Shelbyville residents listen to different genres.
-This is also true for Friday evenings and, 3) Springfield and Shelbyville listeners have different preferences.
+Test the three following hypotheses:
+1) User activity differs depending on the day of the week and from city to city.
+2) On Monday mornings, Springfield and Shelbyville residents listen to different genres.
+This is also true for Friday evenings.
+3) Springfield and Shelbyville listeners have different preferences.
 In both Springfield and Shelbyville, they prefer pop.

 #### The Data